qiz-li/lovelace-soft-ui/README.md

 ```

 # Advanced Usage
-Here are some cards I created using this style.
-All cards are added using the UI.
+Here are some cards created using this style.
+Add them using the UI.
 Click on the three dots on the top right, go to `Configure UI`, then click on the `+` on the bottom right, and select `Manual`.
 Paste in the appropriate code for each card.

 ## Text Cards
 **All text cards below require:**